 Prague’s Ruzyně airport is 20 km from the city centre.
-AAA yellow airport taxis will take you to the town centre for about 600 CZK.
-Pay at the airport taxi information desk in the arrivals hall, and they will issue you a receipt to give to the driver.
-Alternatively, use the CEDAZ minibus service that runs every half hour between the airport and Náměstí Republiky (only from 7:30 am to 7:00 pm).
-Tickets cost 130 CZK and are sold by the driver or from the booth in the arrivals terminal.
-But best way is to pre-book reputable Prauge Airport Shuttle, which will take you directly to your hotel for a bargain price.
+White airport taxis will take you to the town centre for about 600 CZK.
+But the best way is to pre-book a reputable Prague Airport Shuttle, which will take you directly to your hotel for a bargain price.
 The cheapest but less comfortable way to get into town is by public transport.
-Take bus number 119, which goes from the airport to Dejvická metro station in about 25 minutes.
-From Dejvická it is about four to five stops to the centre of town.
+Take bus number 119, which goes from the airport to Nádraží Veleslavín metro station in about 20 minutes.
+From Nádraží Veleslavín it is about four to seven stops to the centre of town.
 Buy a 32 CZK transport ticket at the transport information desk in the arrivals hall or from the coin-operated machine at the airport bus stop.

-Buses to Dejvice metro station depart every 10 minutes from 4.15am to 23.30.
-Please note that the last direct bus to the metro station Dejvická is at around 23.30, and the first leaves at around 4.15am.
+Buses to Nádraží Veleslavín metro station depart every 10 minutes from 4.15 am to 23.30.
+Please note that the last direct bus to the metro station Nádraží Veleslavín is at around 23.30, and the first leaves at around 4.15 am.
 Beyond this time getting from the airport by public transport is only possible via a night bus with night tram combination, making this journey to the city centre very inconvenient, lasting up to two hours.
-Tickets costs 32 CZK, plus 16 CZK per large piece of luggage.
+Tickets cost 32 CZK, plus 16 CZK per large piece of luggage.

-Bus 119 – terminates in 25 minutes at the Dejvická station.
+terminates in 20 minutes at the Nádraží Veleslavín station.
 Transfer to Metro line A to get to the centre.